alfari24/website-personal-portfolio/README.md

 ![CSS3](https://img.shields.io/badge/-CSS3-2965f1?style=for-the-badge&logo=css3&logoColor=ffffff)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F0DB4F?style=for-the-badge&logo=javascript&logoColor=ffffff)

-# website-personal-portfolio
+# Website-personal-portfolio
-use as a portfolio website as an addition to your resume or cv
+a website page that can be used to display a profile of yourself or a project that you have created, so that your resume will look more attractive.

 # What's new
-I slightly changed the look on the mobile to make it look good and make it simpler in appearance.

-and tidy up some html file directories
+I slightly changed the display on the phone to make it look nice and simpler in appearance, tidy up some html file directories.

+so that it is possible to develop it further with some features that you can add or develop yourself.

-# follow too
+# Follow too
-creator : https://github.com/anniedotexe/anniew.xyz
+don't forget to follow the original creator of this website creator : https://github.com/anniedotexe/anniew.xyz

+# Thank you